-Design has always been about functionality.
-Whether it’s to market a product or to help instruct on it’s use, what differentiates design from non-commercial art is that we have a function.
-Let’s take flat design, which web designer Luke Clum so eloquently deconstructed as a user friendly step forward in his beginners guide for Creative Blog.
+Designing has always been about functionality.
+Whether it’s to market a product or to help instruct on its use, what differentiates design from non-commercial art is that we have a function.
+Let’s take flat design, which web designer Luke Clum so eloquently deconstructed as a user-friendly step forward in his beginner guides for Creative Blog.
 The premise of flat design is using simplicity to our advantage to grab attention and focus on the most basic elements.
-Solid blocks of color and simple type choices help using flat design very straight forward.
-This has become especiallyl useful in smart phone apps where designers attempt to balance branding with ease of use for consumers on the go.
+Solid blocks of color and simple type choices help using a flat design very straightforward.
+This has become especially useful in smartphone apps where designers attempt to balance branding with ease of use for consumers on the go.

 You’re not in an art museum…yet